A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The detailed view of the tree made it one of the most famous tree paintings in Russia, receiving recognition worldwide and being reproduced on various items.

-It is said that Shishkin is the one who started this famous landscape painting, contributing to it on his vacations.
+It is said that Shishkin is the one who started this famous landscape painting, and was later completed by Savitsky.

 The season of autumn is clearly distinguished by the dead leaves and the perfectly brushed rays of sunlight that drop from the top onto the subject of the painting.